 Medical and Dental Expenses Publication 502

 Home Mortgage Interest

 Deduction Publication 936

 Charitable Contributions Publication 526

 Nonbusiness Disasters,

 Casualties, and Thefts Publication 547

-Nonbusiness Disasters,

 Ordering publications and forms.
-To order free publications and forms, call our toll-free telephone number 1-800-TAX-FORM (1-800-829-3676).
+To order free publications and forms, call 1-800-TAX-FORM (1-800-829-3676).
 If you have access to TDD equipment, you can call 1-800-829-4059.
 See your tax package for the hours of operation.
 You can also write to the IRS Forms Distribution Center nearest you.
 Check your income tax package for the address.